European-Unified-ID/EUID-docs/docs/getting-started/gs-sharing.md

 # EUID Sharing

 In the context of EUID, sharing is a process for distributing [raw EUIDs](../ref-info/glossary-uid.md#gl-raw-euid) from one EUID [sharing participant](../ref-info/glossary-uid.md#gl-sharing-participant) to another.

 For EUID, a sharing participant is a company that either has agreed to comply with the EUID Participation Policy or fits within one of the <a href="#exceptions">exceptions</a>, and that takes part in sharing, either as a sender or a receiver.

 ## Security Requirements for EUID Sharing

 All EUID participants have a core responsibility to ensure that the EUID ecosystem is safe.
 The following are standard security practices for all EUID participants and their sharing recipients.
-If you are sharing raw EUIDs with recepients the below security requirements are required and must all be met consistently.
+If you are sharing raw EUIDs with recipients the below security requirements are required and must all be met consistently.

 The security requirements are as follows: